ServiceStack/servicestack.net/MyApp/_posts/2024-09-11_background-jobs.md

 ### Feature Overview

-Despite being a v1 release it packs all the features we wanted to use in a Background Jobs solution including:
+Even in its v1 release it packs all the features we wanted in a Background Jobs solution:

  - No infrastructure dependencies
    - Monthly archivable rolling Databases with full Job Execution History